masood545/INTERN_ACADEMY/README.md

 #### we need to predict the person is healthy or affected by the parkinson's disease based on these voice measurements

-#### I used various algorithms to predict the wether the person affected by disease or not
+#### I used various algorithms to predict the whether the person affected by disease or not

 #### Algorithms used:LogisticRegression,SupportVectorMachine,RandomForest,XGBOOST